kesamet/retrieval-augmented-generation/README.md

 # retrieval-augmented-generation
-Retrieval augmented generation demo with Llama-2
+Retrieval augmented generation demos with Llama-2 or Mistral-7b

-The demos use quantized llama-2-7b-chat GGML model and run on CPU with acceptable inference time (~1 min).
+The demos use quantized models and run on CPU with acceptable inference time (~1 min).

 ## 🔧 Getting Started